 Sunrise and Claims Periods are both optional

+Either Sunrise or Claims is required, but the Registry has the option to decide which

+Don’t know/Not sure

+Q16a.
 Please explain the ranking that you provided in the previous question.
 [OPEN TEXT FIELD]

+Q16b.
+How would your ranking change if the Claims Period was perpetual?
+(If not at all, please enter “N/A.”) [OPEN TEXT FIELD]

 Sunrise Registrations in Specialized gTLDs

+[IF RESPONDENT OFFERS >0% RESTRICTED TLDs]

 Do you think there should be special rules to give precedence to certain groups when registering in restricted-use TLDs?
 [MULTIPLE CHOICE]